 - Experiences: hiking, camping, and photography

 Top Things to Do in Mount Everest Camp

-Sending Postcards to Your Familes or Friends from the Highest Post Office
+Sending Postcards to Your Family or Friends from the Highest Post Office

-Everest Post Office is set up since the torch of Beijing Olympic reached Mount Everest in 2008.
-It’s the highest post office in the world, at the altitude of 5200 meters.
-Now you can not only enjoy the amazing natural scenery by yourself, you can also share the joy with families and friends by sending postcards, letters, and commemorative album.
-Getting a postcard from where you have travelled to can be very meaningful, especially from the world’s roof.
+Everest Post Office is set up since the torch of the Beijing Olympics reached Mount Everest in 2008.
+It’s the highest post office in the world, at an altitude of 5200 meters.
+Now you can not only enjoy the amazing natural scenery by yourself, but you can also share the joy with families and friends by sending postcards, letters, and commemorative albums.
+Getting a postcard from where you have traveled can be very meaningful, especially from the world’s roof.

 Starry Sky: EBC is a brilliant place for most travelers to view Mt.
 Everest and an overnight stay in EBC will give you a better chance to get to know more about it.
-You can choose to pitch tents by themselves in designated area, or staying grouped tents with other people.
-As the altitude is too high, people usually have difficult to fall asleep because of headache or shortness of breath.
+You can choose to pitch tents by yourself in a designated area, or staying grouped tents with other people.
+As the altitude is too high, people usually have difficulty falling asleep because of headaches or shortness of breath.
 But the amazing night scenery can help to forget all trouble.
 The sky is embellished with countless twinkling stars which weave a dreamlike veil with diamonds.

 How to Get to Everest Base Camp